 The Hill published an op-ed criticizing the "growing fascination with publicly funded broadband networks" and touting the "private-sector" as the best way to build telecommunications networks.
-But the Capitol Hill paper failed to disclose that the author is a telecom consultant and co-chair of a telecom trade association.
+But the Capitol Hill paper failed to disclose that the author is a telecom consultant and co-chair of an association backed by telecomm companies.

 Larry Irving wrote an April 9 piece claiming "the specter of governments operating broadband networks in competition with the private sector, or of state or local governments serving as both regulators and owners of competing broadband networks, could stifle investment or reduce private-sector access to capital."
 Irving added that "with the exception of bringing or improving service to remote geographies, I don't see many problems that government-owned or -operated broadband networks will solve."